ParkerVision gets $173 million in Qualcomm lawsuit; shares slide

-Chipmaker ParkerVision Inc (PRKR.O) said a jury awarded it damages of $173 million from Qualcomm Inc (QCOM.O) for infringement of its patents but its shares fell nearly 60 percent as it had sought damages of nearly $500 million.
+Chipmaker ParkerVision Inc said a jury awarded it damages of $173 million (106.7 million pounds) from Qualcomm Inc for infringement of its patents but its shares fell nearly 60 percent as it had sought damages of nearly $500 million.

 ParkerVision was unable to prove that Qualcomm wilfully infringed its patents, which would have resulted in damages being increased by up to three times.